AmberGraceSoftware/Dex/proposals/sequence.md

-# API Propposal: Timed sequences
+# Proposal: Timed sequences

+This is a proposal to add a observable subclass, created via `Dec.Sequence`, which is an object that holds state about a timed sequence.

 # Status: Unimplemented

+## Use Case:

-This is pretty important for a number of use cases.
-I figure, since Dec already contains a number of utility subclasses for observable, having one for sequences would be immeasurably useful, provided the API is easy to get a hang of.
+Sequences are pretty important for a number of use cases involving animations that have multiple steps.

+I figure, since Dec already contains a number of utility subclasses for observables involving animations/timing, having one for discretely-steped sequences would be immeasurably useful, provided the API is easy to get a hang of.

+## Example:

 ```lua
 --!nocheck